-Here are some of the key stats showing the effect of caring on carers' health, and links to the research that proves it.
+Here are some of the key stats showing the effect of caring on carers’ health.

 - Carers caring for over 50 hours per week in Hertfordshire are more than twice as likely to report that they are in poor health than non-carers in the population.

 - 83% of carers reported negative impact on their physical health